RatioInteractive/DevPractices/pages/windows/multiscreenguidelines.md

 For windowing a design decision should be made about what the minimum width for the app should be.
 Windows Store Apps provide two possible values: `500px`, `320px`.
 The phone has the fixed minimum widths of `384px` in portrait and `640px` in landscape.

 #### Ratios
 To facilitate translation from design to implementation the layout of a page should be described in ratios(no pun intended) not fixed pixel sizes.
 Fo instance, a header might be `0.125` leaving `0.875` for the rest of the body.
-As you add sub sections to the page, a grid for example, the ratio's should represent the values for the elements that make up that sub section.
+As you add sub sections to the page, a grid for example, the ratios should represent the values for the elements that make up that sub section.
 So in the case of the grid we might want a margin around the grid of top/bottom `0.1`, left/right `0.15` with the grid itself denoted as `0.7`x`0.8` following the standard practice of `width`x`height`.

 ####Considerations for specific control types
 When laying out the page there are some things to remember about certain controls that provide a better experience for the user.

 ##### Grid
 When designing grids, in particular complex variable size grids, think about how you would expect them to grow and shrink as the resolution changes.
 For example, is there a minimum number of cells horizontally(for landscape) or vertically(for portrait) to consider for the design to still function.
-If there is a complex pattern of cell sizes, 1x1, 2x1, 1x2, 2x2, etc. and if these are ordered in a specific fashion consider how the the pattern should continue as more screen real estate becomes availible.
+If there is a complex pattern of cell sizes, 1x1, 2x1, 1x2, 2x2, etc. and if these are ordered in a specific fashion consider how the the pattern should continue as more screen real estate becomes available.

 ##### Input Controls
-* To retain a usable input a minimum width should be choosen.
+* To retain a usable input a minimum width should be chosen.
 * Consider how the layout of inputs should appear when the soft keyboard is on screen to ensure that none of the inputs are covered.
 It's possible to implement different layouts for when the keyboard is on/off screen so one can best make use of the visible screen under both conditions.

 ##### Flyouts(Popups)
-When the screen is reduced to the minimum consider in what ways if any the the size/content of the flyouts should change to accomodate the smaller size.
+When the screen is reduced to the minimum consider in what ways if any the size/content of the flyouts should change to accommodate the smaller size.

 ##### Text (Input or Display)
 One specific issue to think about in terms of labels and input fields is whether or not the app requires localization.
 The word might be short in English and look great, but may cause clipping or overlaps when displayed with another language.